-Previously, Ms. Krieger gained government relations experience in the private and public arenas through appointments with Congressman Dennis Moore of Kansas, Labour Party Headquarters in London and Tulane University.
-Ms. Krieger holds a Bachelor of Arts degree in political science from Tulane University in New Orleans, Louisiana.
+Additional Experience: Bridget gained government relations experience in the private and public arenas through appointments with Congressman Dennis Moore of Kansas, Labour Party Headquarters in London, and at Tulane University.